vertexproject/synapse/docs/synapse/userguides/design_forms_vs_tags.rst

 Forms
 -----

-In the majority of cases, if there is something you want to represent in Synapse, it should be a form (especially given Synapse's hypergraph-based architecture!).
+In the majority of cases, if there is something you want to represent in Synapse, it should be a form.
 Synapse's data model can represent everything from objects, to relationships, to events as forms.
 (See :ref:`data-model-object-categories` for a more detailed discussion.)

-Forms are more "fixed" in the data model - more structured and less likely to change.
-They should be used to represent things that are observable or verifiable at some level - this is true even for more abstract forms like "vulnerabilities" (``risk:vuln``) or "goals" (``ou:goal``).
+As part of Synapse's data mode, forms are more structured and less likely to change.
+This structure allows you to more easily identify relationships between objects in Synapse and to navigate the data.
+Forms should be used to represent things that are observable or verifiable at some level - this is true even for more abstract forms like "vulnerabilities" (``risk:vuln``) or "goals" (``ou:goal``).
 If something represents an assessment or conclusion, it is likely a better candidate for a tag.